The Storage problem with IP Cameras

-In this article, we will provide a short overview of the available storage systems and options, with a focus on IP camera FTP hosting solutions.
+In this article, we will provide a short overview of the available IP camera storage systems and options, with a focus on IP camera FTP hosting solutions.

 Setting up a simple camera for surveillance of a small office or a home quickly becomes overwhelming, especially, when the footage starts to accumulate after a few months.

 With full HD cameras becoming the standard, and 4k cameras entering the market, storage requirements and prices continue to increase.
 The cost of a surveillance appliance such as a NVR, DVR, or NAS can quickly grow above the price of the camera equipment.

 Setting up an IP camera office monitoring can be made on the cheap, but it requires some compromises.
 One of the cheaper ways is to re-use your existing hosting account (if you already have a website, you have a hosting account).
 But you need to check with your hosting provider, if they allow storing footage/pictures from IP cameras.
 There are hosts, especially ones that offer "unlimited storage" that disallow the storage of unrelated to the website files.
 ICDSoft offers clear limits on its hosting plans - 10GB for the Economy hosting plan, and 100GB for the Business plan.
 You are free to use the storage in any way, as long as it is legal.